 What if you ignore bend warnings?

-You are free to ignore bend warnings when quoting your parts, but keep in mind that we may contact you and request revision if we cannot produce the part as-is.
+You are free to ignore bend warnings when quoting your parts, but we may contact you and request revision if we cannot produce the part as-is.

 Flange is too short